-ISO/IEC TR 38505-2:2018 Information technology - Governance of IT - Governance of data - Part 2: Implications of ISO/IEC 38505-1 for data management WP4, WP6 ------------------------- -- ---------- implications of ISO/IEC 38505-1 for data management.
-It assumes understanding of the principles of ISO/IEC 38500 and familiarization with the data accountability map and associated matrix of considerations, as presented in ISO/IEC 38505-1.
-This document enables an informed dialogue between the governing body and the senior/executive management team of an organization to ensure that the data use throughout the organization aligns with the strategic direction set by the governing body.
+ISO/IEC TR 38505-2:2018 Information technology - Governance of IT - Governance of data - Part 2: Implications of ISO/IEC 38505-1 for data management WP4, WP6 ------------------------- -- ----------

+Description: ISO/IEC TR 38505-2:2018 This document provides guidance to the members of governing bodies of organisations and their executive managers on the implications of ISO/IEC 38505-1 for data management.
+It assumes understanding of the principles of ISO/IEC 38500 and familiarisation with the data accountability map and associated matrix of considerations, as presented in ISO/IEC 38505-1.
+This document enables an informed dialogue between the governing body and the senior/executive management team of an organisation to ensure that the data use throughout the organisation aligns with the strategic direction set by the governing body.
 This document covers the following: